Table of Contents

-From a customer relationship management perspective, CRM dashboard tools offer a wealth of invaluable data at a swift glance, making it tailormade for responsive decision-making.
+From a customer relationship management perspective, CRM dashboard tools offer a wealth of invaluable metrics at a swift glance, making it tailor-made for responsive decision-making.

-Not only does a CRM reporting tool like datapine provide a priceless snapshot of key customer-facing information, but 24/7 access to data-driven insights across a choice of devices, including tablets and smartphones.
+Not only does a CRM reporting tool like datapine provide a priceless snapshot of key customer-facing metrics, but 24/7 access to data-driven insights across a choice of devices, including tablets and smartphones.

 2. Align your goals and objectives